-In this tutorial, we’ll show you a way to put a stop to this happening once and for all.
+In this tutorial, we’ll show how to adjust the click speed of the Home button and put a stop to this happening once and for all.

-Adjusting the click speed of the Home button
+How can I adjust the click speed of the Home button?

 If you experience these problems too, you will be relieved to hear that there is actually a way to adjust the click speed of the Home button’s input sensor.
 It’s done by accessing a setting from within the Settings app and you can even select the sensitivity adjustment that works the best for you.

 By default, you have to press the Home button twice in quite a rapid succession to launch the App Switcher, or three times to launch the accessibility shortcut (if you have it enabled).
 Any slower Home button presses will take you to the Home screen, or if you’re already there, to the first page of the Home screen.

 If you’re looking to slow the click speed succession down so that you can be slower on the button press without being booted to the Home screen when you’re in the middle of trying to launch the App Switcher or the accessibility shortcut, then follow these steps:

 Step 1: Launch the Settings app and navigate to General > Accessibility > Home Button.

 Step 2: Tap on each the Default speed, Slow speed, and Slowest speed settings.

 Step 3: Take note of your device’s vibrations as you tap through the settings.
 The vibrations indicate how slowly you can press the Home button in succession with the current speed option selected.

 Step 4: After feeling the vibrations from each of the settings, tap on the one you want to keep and enjoy the new Home button speed.